Baverne/comfyUI-TiledWan/README.md

 ### TiledWan Video VACE pipe

 TiledWan Video VACE pipe is designed to run Wan2.1 VACE using tiled processing.
 It handles large and long videos by splitting them into manageable tiles, processing each tile, and then seamlessly stitching them back together.
-Temporal and spatial consistencies are ensure by a overwrtting overlaping areas and reference inheritance.
+Temporal and spatial consistencies are ensured by overwriting overlapping areas and reference inheritance.

-### Inpaint Crop & Stich
+### Inpaint Crop & Stitch

-Two modified [lquesada's](https://github.com/lquesada/ComfyUI-Inpaint-CropAndStitch) nodes that crop arround the provided mask area to help the model focus on what matters.
+Two modified [lquesada's](https://github.com/lquesada/ComfyUI-Inpaint-CropAndStitch) nodes that crop around the provided mask area to help the model focus on what matters.
-They have been modified to ignore size variation (leads to inconsistencies) and to handle mask apparition and disparitions.
+They have been modified to ignore size variation (leads to inconsistencies) and to handle mask apparition and disappearance.

 ### Image to Mask

-Modified [comfy_extras](https://github.com/comfyanonymous/ComfyUI) node which convert image into mask and allow to perfom mask normalisation and clamping.
+Modified [comfy_extras](https://github.com/comfyanonymous/ComfyUI) node which converts image into mask and allows to perform mask normalization and clamping.

 ## Installation